Work in Progress: These docs are incomplete and may contain inaccuracies. Norri is not yet available for download.

 Subtitles not appearing

-1. Check that a subtitle track is actually selected (gear icon → Subtitles during playback)
+1. Check that a subtitle track is actually selected in the player settings menu, under Subtitles.

 3. Some scenes genuinely have no subtitled dialogue.
 Gaps of a minute or more are common in action sequences